VisNec: Measuring and Leveraging Visual Necessity for Multimodal Instruction Tuning: Experiments and Results

 \subsection{Experimental Setup}

 \textbf{Datasets.} To validate the effectiveness and scalability of our proposed approach across various magnitudes of instruction-tuning data, we conduct experiments on two datasets: LLaVA-665K and Vision-Flan-186K.
-LLaVA-665K is a widely used dataset, comprising more than 600K samples across about 10 different tasks.Vision-Flan-186K includes 191 distinct tasks, which allows us to assess the method's performance when dealing with a high number of tasks and a relatively smaller quantity of data per task.
-For both experiments, we employ a 15\% sampling ratio to evaluate performance under budget-constrained scenarios.\\ \textbf{Baselines.} We evaluate our approach against a diverse set of competitive baselines, ranging from traditional sampling to recent state-of-the-art (SOTA) methods, including Random, Self-Filter, EL2N\cite{hacohen2022activelearningbudgetopposite}, TypiClust\cite{hacohen2022activelearningbudgetopposite}, IFD\cite{li2024quantityqualityboostingllm}, PreSel\cite{safaei2025filterimagesfirstgenerate}, XMAS\cite{naharas2025dataselectionfinetuningvision}, COINCIDE\cite{li-etal-2023-evaluating}, CLIP-Score\cite{radford2021learningtransferablevisualmodels}, and CoIDO\cite{yan2025coidoefficientdataselection}.
-Specifically, XMAS, PreSel, and CoIDO represent the latest SOTA techniques in multimodal data selection.
-In contrast, IFD and EL2N are representative SOTA methods originally developed for instruction tuning within the NLP domain.\\ \textbf{Evaluation Benchmarks.} We evaluate the performance of different fine-tuned MLLMs across 10 multimodal evaluation benchmarks that test various capabilities of MLLMs.
-The benchmarks include: 1) visual question answering: VQAV2\cite{goyal2017making}, GQA\cite{hudson2019gqa}; 2) knowledge-grounded QA: SQA-I\cite{lu2022learn}; 3) Multiple-choice understanding: MM-Bench\cite{liu2023mmbench}, MM-Bench(Chinese version)\cite{liu2023mmbench} and MME-Perception\cite{fu2025mmecomprehensiveevaluationbenchmark}; 4) Text understanding in images: TextVQA\cite{singh2019vqa}; 5) Open-ended generation: LLaVA-Wild Bench\cite{liu2023visualinstructiontuning}; 6) Hallucination and factual tests: POPE\cite{li-etal-2023-evaluating}, MM-Vet\cite{yu2024mmvetevaluatinglargemultimodal}.\\ \textbf{Training details.} To ensure a fair and rigorous comparison, we strictly adhere to the official training configurations across all experiments, including model architectures, hyperparameters, and optimization schedules.
-Specifically, starting from the LLaVA-v1.5 Stage-1 pre-trained checkpoint (feature alignment), we conduct LoRA fine-tuning for 1 epoch with a default learning rate of $2\times10^{-4}$, following the standard LLaVA training pipeline.
+LLaVA-665K is a widely used dataset, comprising more than 600K samples across about 10 different tasks.
+Vision-Flan-186K includes 191 distinct tasks, which allows us to assess the method's performance when dealing with a high number of tasks and a relatively smaller quantity of data per task.
+For both experiments, we employ a 15\% sampling ratio to evaluate performance under budget-constrained scenarios.\\ \textbf{Baselines.} We evaluate our approach against a diverse set of competitive baselines, ranging from traditional sampling to recent state-of-the-art (SOTA) methods, including Random, Self-Filter, EL2N~\cite{EL2N}, TypiClust~\cite{hacohen2022activelearningbudgetopposite}, IFD~\cite{li2024quantityqualityboostingllm}, PreSel~\cite{safaei2025filterimagesfirstgenerate}, XMAS~\cite{naharas2025dataselectionfinetuningvision}, COINCIDE~\cite{lee2024coincide}, CLIP-Score~\cite{radford2021learningtransferablevisualmodels}, and CoIDO~\cite{yan2025coidoefficientdataselection}.
+Specifically, XMAS, PreSel, and CoIDO represent recent SOTA techniques in multimodal data selection.
+In contrast, IFD and EL2N are representative methods originally developed for instruction tuning or data selection in the NLP / supervised-learning setting.\\ \textbf{Evaluation Benchmarks.} We evaluate the performance of different fine-tuned MLLMs across 10 multimodal evaluation benchmarks that test various capabilities of MLLMs.
+The benchmarks include: 1) Visual Question Answering: VQAV2\cite{goyal2017making}, GQA\cite{hudson2019gqa}; 2) Knowledge-Grounded QA: SQA-I\cite{lu2022learn}; 3) Multiple-choice understanding: MM-Bench (EN/CN)\cite{liu2023mmbench} and MME-Perception\cite{fu2025mmecomprehensiveevaluationbenchmark}; 4) Text understanding in images: TextVQA\cite{singh2019vqa}; 5) Open-ended generation: LLaVA-Wild Bench\cite{liu2023visualinstructiontuning}; 6) Hallucination and factual tests: POPE\cite{li-etal-2023-evaluating}, MM-Vet\cite{yu2024mmvetevaluatinglargemultimodal}.\\ \textbf{Training Details.} To ensure a fair and rigorous comparison, we strictly adhere to the official training configurations across all experiments, including model architectures, hyperparameters, and optimization schedules.
+Specifically, starting from the LLaVA-v1.5\cite{liu2023visualinstructiontuning} Stage-1 pre-trained checkpoint (feature alignment), we conduct LoRA fine-tuning for 1 epoch with a default learning rate of $2\times10^{-4}$, following the standard LLaVA training pipeline.
 For the K-means clustering involved in our approach, we set the number of clusters to $K=20$.
 The main experimental results are summarized in Tab.~\ref{tab:llava_7b} and Tab.~\ref{tab:vision-flan}, which report the performance comparison between our approach and several state-of-the-art baselines on the LLaVA-665K and Vision-Flan-186K datasets, respectively.
 Given the varying scales across different benchmarks, we report the Average Relative Performance (Rel.) to facilitate a unified comparison.
-For each benchmark, relative performance is defined as: This metric represents the percentage of the full-data baseline performance achieved by the model trained on the selected data subset.
+For each benchmark, relative performance is defined as: